hydra-emu/core/README.md

 # hydra core API documentation

-The hydra header exposes interfaces that an implementation class can inherit to create an emulator.
+The hydra header exposes interfaces that an implementation class can inherit from to create an emulator.
+For example, an emulator that uses or can use OpenGL for rendering should inherit the `GlEmulatorInterface` interface which provides functions for hooking the emulator's GL renderer with the frontend.
 You can inherit as many or as few of these interfaces as you want, except for `IBase` which must always be inherited.

+Currently available interfaces:
+- BaseEmulatorInterface: Provides functions for most basic functionality such as loading a file.
+Cores should typically implement this.
+- GlEmulatorInterface: Provides functions for communicating between an emulator's OpenGL renderer and the frontend.
+Cores that can use OpenGL for rendering should implement this.
+- FrontendDrivenEmulatorInterface: Provides functions for emulators that expect to be driven by the frontend.
+Cores that work like this should inherit from it

 Your class will then need to use the `HYDRA_CLASS` macro inside its definition (much like Qts `Q_OBJECT`) which will define a bunch of getter functions such as `asIAudioInterface()`.
 The definition of these functions will check if you inherit from them, and either return a casted `this` or `nullptr`.

-Example implementation:
+Example implementation of a Hydra core using OpenGL for rendering:
 ```cpp
 class HC_GLOBAL HydraCore final : public hydra::BaseEmulatorInterface, public hydra::GlEmulatorInterface, public hydra::FrontendDrivenEmulatorInterface
 {